 Once concerns have been raised, the child is then placed on a special educational needs and disabilities concerns list and a graduated approach is followed to address the specific educational need/needs of the individual child.
 Initially, the SENCO will observe the child and make suggestions to the class teacher on how to support the difficulties the child is presenting with within the quality first teaching environment.
 This is then monitored for an agreed period of time, depending on the severity of the need.
 If the academy does not see improvements in the child after the agreed length of time, the child will be placed on the special educational needs and disabilities register.
 This will then allow the academy to consult with other professional agencies and experts on how to best support the child and will ensure that increased monitoring and support for the child is maintained.

 - How will the setting support my child/young person?

 At Sandon, the teachers will lead and support all pupils including those with a SEND.
 They are accountable for the progress and achievement of these pupils.
 The needs of pupils with a SEND are met, where possible, in the classroom through high quality teaching and personalised differentiation.
 The academy also has Teachers and Teaching Assistants trained in delivering a range of interventions within the classroom.
 Where necessary, outside agency support will be sought and the school will put in place any advice/ strategies that are made.

 Every child with a SEND at Sandon will be provided with a pupil passport.
 This is written alongside the child and underpinned by views of the parents.
 It will outline how the child wants to be supported and what strategies, resources and interventions are being provided in the classroom in order for the child to access mainstream education.
-The pupil passport will be shared with parents and reviewed every term to ensure that the provision outlined in the passport continues to meet the needs of the child with a SEND.
+The pupil passport will be shared with parents and impact will be reviewed every term to ensure that the provision outlined in the passport continues to meet the needs of the child with a SEND.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?